Reality-based community: Reactions

 Political scientist and former U.S. National Security Advisor Zbigniew Brzezinski characterized the encounter with the senior White House aide, as reported by Suskind, as exemplary of the "arrogance that swept the Bush White House".
 Journalist Steven Poole compared the phrase to Hannah Arendt's definition of totalitarian thinking, which she described as having "extreme contempt for facts".

-Many American liberals adopted the term as a badge of honor.
+Historian David Greenberg writes that many American liberals adopted the term as a badge of honor.
 The words "[Proud to be a Member of the] Reality-Based Community" appeared on blogs and T-shirts.
 The term was used to mock the Bush administration's funding of faith-based social programmes, as well as a perceived hostility to professional and scientific expertise among American conservatives.

 The quote in its entirety was prominently featured in the song "Walk It Back" from The National's 2017 album Sleep Well Beast, and Newsweek asked Rove and Suskind to comment on its inclusion.
 Rove denied being the speaker, stating that the quote itself was fictitious, and Suskind maintained both the veracity of the quote and his refusal to identify the source.
 Commentators have also drawn parallels between the 2004 quote and the rise of post-truth politics in the late 2010s.